 - Meniere’s disease, which is an inner ear condition that affects hearing and balance

 - high cholesterol

 - head and neck injuries

-Your doctor will perform a physical examination of your ears and conduct a hearing test to diagnose tinnitus.
+Your doctor will examine your ears and conduct a hearing test to diagnose tinnitus.
 An audiologist will transmit sounds through a set of headphones to one ear at a time.
-You’ll be asked to respond visibly—by raising your hand or making a similar gesture—when you hear each sound.
+You’ll respond visibly by raising your hand or making a similar gesture when you hear each sound.

-Your doctor will treat any underlying medical conditions causing your tinnitus.
-Blood vessel abnormalities will be corrected, and excess earwax can be removed.
-If medications are contributing to your tinnitus, your doctor may switch your prescriptions in an effort to restore normal hearing.
+Your doctor will address any blood vessel abnormalities and remove any excess earwax.
+If medications are contributing to your tinnitus, your doctor may switch your prescriptions to restore normal hearing.

 Side effects of medications used to treat tinnitus may include:

 In rare cases, these medications can also cause heart problems.

 Noise-suppression machines can help dull the ringing, buzzing, or roaring by providing relaxing noises to mask your ear sounds.
 You might also try a masking device that’s similar to a hearing aid and inserts into your ear.

 You can also take steps to manage your tinnitus by reducing stress.
 Stress doesn’t cause tinnitus but can make it worse.